cilantroxiao/SWAVE/README.md

 ### `Heat_Mapper(norm, avg)`
 Generates heatmaps based on the program's configuration.
 It can produce velocity heatmaps, normalized heatmaps, or average heatmaps, depending on the arguments provided.

+## Step 2:
+### `create_parser()`
+This function sets up an ArgumentParser for command-line argument parsing.
+It defines and handles command-line arguments, such as input file, output directory, and normalization flag, to control the program's behavior.

+### `Velocity_Violin()`
+This function generates violin plots of velocity data extracted from CSV files.
+It processes multiple CSV files and visualizes the velocity distribution.

+### `Normalize()`
+This function normalizes CSV data, specifically related to velocity.
+It processes CSV files and normalizes the data within those files.

+### `Average_CSVs()`
+This function computes average values from CSV files, especially relevant for velocity data.
+It divides the data by the number of files and stores the resulting averages in new CSV files.

+### `Avg_Planarity()`
+This function calculates and graphs the average planarity across different states such as WAKE, NREM, and REM.
+It produces individual bar graphs, line plots, and a summary comparison graph.

+### `Num_Waves()`
+This function calculates and graphs the number of waves for each state, including WAKE, NREM, and REM.
+It produces individual bar graphs, a line plot, and a total bar graph for comparison.

 # Helper Functions: